ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/cluster-setup.rst

 Before the cluster can be configured, the pcs daemon must be started and enabled to start at boot time on each node.
-This daemon works with the pcs command-line interface to manage synchronizing the corosync configuration across all nodes in the cluster.
+This daemon works with the pcs command-line interface to manage synchronizing the corosync configuration across all nodes in the cluster, among other functions.

 Start and enable the daemon by issuing the following commands on each node: